 The Preliminary assessment tasks will not be used in determining the HSC final assessments.
 However, they will be used to ascertain whether the Preliminary courses have been satisfactorily completed.
-VET courses will have competencies completed in Year 11 which contribute to the final results.
+VET courses will have competencies completed in Year 11 which will contribute to the final HSC results in these subjects.